specdown/specdown/docs/cli/display_help_windows.md

         -V, --version    Prints version information

     OPTIONS:
-            --env <env>...
+            --add-path <add-path>...
+Adds the given directory to PATH --env <env>...
 Set an environment variable (format: 'VAR_NAME=value') --running-dir <running-dir>        The directory where commands will be executed --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c]